 Rushed implementations result in forcing a solution that:

 - Does not “speak” to other systems - so any potential data exchange becomes manual

 - Is not tailored to your organization – so you have to buy the full system even though you plan to only use half of it

 - Skips crucial steps like training – so when you’re finally up and running, adoption becomes more challenging

 This discussion has largely taken place on a macro level, as if technology will swoop down and save the industry.
 The technology, itself, can only do so much.
 Individual processes and how practitioners use their tools is an immediate step any hospital system can take to improve care.

 Tools like FHIR and ServiceNow are a step in the right direction to improve interoperability, but as important to the tools are the processes and people using them.

-Like It or Not, FHIR Is the Future
+Like It or Not, the Future Is Set on FHIR

 In 2011, HL7, a non-profit healthcare exchange organization, decided to take a fresh look at how applications and EHRs exchanged information.
 Speed and adoption were key, and they found that using a web approach would provide the simplest implementation.